-- UNECE (United Nations Economic Commission for Europe) World Forum for Harmonization of Vehicle Regulations (WP.29).
+1. UNECE World Forum for Harmonization of Vehicle Regulations (WP.29).
 The UNECE World Forum for Harmonization of Vehicle Regulations (WP.29) is a unique worldwide regulatory forum within the institutional framework of the UNECE Inland Transport Committee.
-In June 2018 session, a new Working Party was established on Automated/Autonomous and connected Vehicles (GRVA). - 2.
-European Commission & EU Member States (e.g. Germany, France, United Kingdom, Sweden and Netherlands)
+In June 2018 session, the Working Party on Automated/Autonomous and Connected Vehicles (GRVA) was established.
+Afterwards, by January 2021, the UNECE mandated the CSMS ans SUMS through R155 and R156 respectively as discussed in Section 2.2

-EU vehicle approval framework establishing a framework for the approval of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles.
+2. European Commission (EC) & EU Member States (eg Germany, France, United Kingdom, Sweden and Netherlands) EU vehicle approval framework establishing a framework for the approval of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles.

-"Directive 2007/46/EC of the European Parliament and of the Council of 5 September 2007 establishing a framework for the approval of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles (Framework Directive)"

-"Review of Directive 2007/46/EC: Regulation (EU) 2018/858 of the European Parliament and of the Council"

-This Directive contains no technical requirements.
-In appendix IV, it states that the majority of ECE Regulations are applicable.
+'Directive 2007/46/EC of the European Parliament and of the Council of 5 September 2007 establishing a framework for the approval of motor vehicles and their trailers, and of systems, components and separate technical units intended for such vehicles (Framework Directive)' & 'Review of Directive 2007/46/EC: Regulation (EU) 2018/858 of the European Parliament and of the Council' This Directive contains no technical requirements.
+In appendix IV, it states that the majority of Economic Commission for Europe (ECE) Regulations are applicable.
 These regulations are formulated in accordance with the 1958 ECE Agreement - an international treaty that aims to standardise the technical requirements for vehicles and auto parts across borders.
 An individual ECE Regulation exists for virtually every component of a vehicle, containing the relevant technical requirements.

-European Strategy on Cooperative Intelligent Transport Systems (C-ITS) (2016)

-Declaration of Amsterdam
+European Strategy on Cooperative Intelligent Transport Systems (2016) Declaration of Amsterdam